syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/wsl-application.md

 # Getting Started with Blazor PDF Viewer Component in WSL mode

-To run the Syncfusion Blazor PDF Viewer in WSL (Windows Subsystem for Linux) mode, you will need to take the following steps:
+To run the Syncfusion Blazor PDF Viewer in WSL (Windows Subsystem for Linux) mode, follow these steps:

 **Step 1:** Enable the Windows Subsystem for Linux and the Virtual Machine Platform.